NIVANorge/ndbview/README.md

 Creating a new Python environment for each "app" project gives full control over package versions etc., which will avoid conflicts later.
 It also makes it easier to deploy the finished app using e.g. docker.

-The standard way of creating environments in Python is using [`'venv'`](https://docs.python.org/3/library/venv.html), which is part of the standard library in Python 3 but needs installing separately for Python 2.
-For an overview of getting started with `venv`, see the [Flask documentation](http://flask.pocoo.org/docs/0.12/installation/#virtualenv) and also section 2.2, below.
+The standard way of creating environments in Python is using [`'venv'`](https://docs.python.org/3/library/venv.html), which is part of the standard library in Python 3, but needs installing separately for Python 2.
+For an overview of getting started with `venv`, see the [Flask documentation](http://flask.pocoo.org/docs/0.12/installation/#virtualenv).

 An alternative for users of Anaconda is simply to create a new `conda` environment and install the basic packages there, for example: